Having a bad credit score isn't a death sentence when it comes to car insurance.

 Having bad credit, regardless if it’s from student loans or a bad gambling problem, can hinder your relationship with a lot of institutions.
 The one you might not necessarily think of is auto insurance.
 Your credit score is one of the biggest non-driving rating factors in determining your car insurance premium.
-The difference in premium between those with an excellent credit score and poor credit is nearly 50% — with drivers with poor credit paying $1400 more per year.
+The difference in premium between those with an excellent credit score and poor credit is nearly 50% — with drivers with poor credit paying insurance premiums of $1,400 more per year.
 Because of this, we decided to compare car insurance companies using the same user profile who also happens to have bad credit.
 Let’s get started.

 Annual Premium by Credit Score